 Conventional Chocolate Production

-To understand the difference, let`s start with a little introduction of conventional chocolate production.
-This process can be divided in 10 steps:
+To understand the difference, let`s start with a little introduction to conventional chocolate production and then compare it to our raw chocolate making.
+The conventional chocolate process can be divided into 10 steps:

 The chocolate making process starts with harvesting ripe cacao pods from the tree (1), opening them to get the fruit pulp covered beans out of the pod (2), and then place these beans into wooden tubs covered with banana leaves to ferment.
 This process can take between 3-5 days depending on the season (3).
 The beans are then dried in the sun or a shaded space (4), after which they are usually roasted at high temperatures for about 30-50 minutes (5), then cracked/winnowed to separate the outer shells from the beans (6).
 Now, the cacao nibs are ready for grinding into cacao mass (7).
 Afterwards, the cacao mass or paste is ususally sterilized with hot steam or even chemically (8).
 The 2 final stages are milling (usually together with the sugar, cacao butter and milk) (9) and conching for up to 72 hours (10) to make the chocolate smooth.

 This whole procedure delivers the smooth melting, sweet product you know as chocolate.
 But just like when you overcook your vegetables, the natural power of the raw cacao gets lost when it is strongly roasted, sterilized, milled and conched.
 At Lovechock, we have chosen to do things differently and make RAW chocolate.
 That means we take out a lot of those steps because we believe food is better when you keep it close to nature, pure, real and raw.

 Making Our Raw Chocolate

 Lovechock does a few things deliciously different in making its raw chocolate to harness the power of raw cacao: